youngpm/gdalmanylinux/README.md

 To build, clone this repo, navigate to its root and run `make wheels`.
 The container may take a while to build on first go, but once complete you should have a subdirectory called `wheels` filled with wheels containing the bindings.

-The resulting wheels have the gdal and proj data directories packaged up inside of them, but you can set the appropriate environment viaraibles to use your own data directories.
+The resulting wheels have the gdal and proj data directories packaged up inside of them, but you can set the appropriate environment variables to use your own data directories.

 ## Using the Wheels